By Guest Blogger Jessica Sizemore

 They are located at 1400 Perch Road in Pinnacle, NC about 25 minutes north of Winston.
 They are open in October on the weekends.

-More information can be found on facebook here: https://www.facebook.com/HuckleberryMtnFarm/
+More information on prices and operating hours can be found on facebook here: https://www.facebook.com/HuckleberryMtnFarm/

 You can also email Greg at firstname.lastname@example.org If you have a group, call before for reservations.
 336-971-3165